 In the 50’s the bathrooms in apartments became more common and the public sauna culture started to fade.
 Since beginning of 2010 the public sauna culture has gone through a facelift and has again become a more and more wanted thing.
 People are now seeking for places to gather, relax and enjoy the beautiful, unique and sacred atmosphere Sauna can offer.

-Nowadays saunas are not anymore used for giving birth or treat sick people, but the mental healing, relaxing, talking about difficult and important things in life, has not changed.
+Nowadays saunas are not anymore used for giving birth or treat sick people, but the mental healing, relaxing, discussing difficult and important things in life, has not changed.
 Public saunas have always been places to meet people, a place where your status has no meaning and everyone is welcome.

-While the everyday life around us gets busier the importance of having a real break every now and then has become significant.
-When you are in the sauna, you are far away from the hectic social media, stress and the everyday llife.
-Saara loves giving the visitors a chance to hear their own thoughts, breathe and first and foremost have a space to pause.
+While the everyday life around us gets busier, the importance of having a real break every now and then has become significant.
+When you are in the sauna, you are far away from the hectic social media, stress and the everyday life.

-Nowadays the wide range of different products such as vegan deocreams, saltsoap, shampoos and footbath tablets, are sold all over Finland.
-All these products are handmade by Saara in her workshop next to the Sauna.
+Nowadays the wide range of different products such as vegan deocreams, saltsoap, shampoos and footbath tablets, are sold all over Finland and Europe.
+All these products are handmade in Helsinki.